 Duquesne University

-The American sociologist Robert Nisbet is most famous for his critique of political power in the modern state for its devastating effects upon social groups, especially families, local communities, and other institutions that provide communal value to individuals.
+The American sociologist Robert Nisbet is most famous for his critique of the intrusive political power of the modern state, arguing that it has devastating effects upon social groups, especially families, local communities, and other institutions that provide communal value to individuals.
 But he also wrote extensively on the nature of sociology as a discipline, specifically, a scientific discipline.
-In this aspect of his work, he demonstrated a nuanced approach to the methodology of the social sciences that demonstrated his appreciation for the non-rationalist nature of scientific research and he was highly critical of the reduction of sociological methodology to technique.
+In this aspect of his work, he demonstrated a nuanced approach to the methodology of the social sciences that showed his appreciation for the non-rationalist nature of scientific research, and he was highly critical of the reduction of sociological methodology to technique.
 Nisbet saw and praised in the development of sociology an explicitly anti-rationalist discipline, one that arose in reaction against the rationalism of its age embodied in the democratic and industrial revolutions.

 Central to Nisbet’s approach to the study of sociology is his argument that science and art share a lot in their approach to the study of reality.
 Nisbet did not dismiss the use of quantitative methods in social science research, but he argued that sociology would never have arisen as a discipline if those methods had held a place of prominence when the great founders of sociology began their work.
 The perspectives and insights of Alexis de Tocqueville, Karl Marx, Max Weber, and Emile Durkheim originated not from the exercise of a quantitative technique, but from creative activity and thinking normally associated with the artist rather than the scientist.
 Former Nisbet student and sociologist Robert Perrin writes, “Nisbet shows that deep insight and spontaneous intuition, not sterile analysis and obsession with method, lead to real discovery and creative breakthrough in both science and art.”
 The physical sciences, just as much as the social sciences and the arts, draw from these “artistic” creative processes.